hiddentao/google-tts/README.md

 ### .play(text, language, cb)

-Fetch and play the speech audio for given text and language.
+Fetch and play the speech audio for given text and language, if possible (see top).

 **Params:**